visgl/deck.gl/docs/api-reference/react/deckgl.md

 ```

-#### Position Children in Viewport
+#### Position Children in Views

 To make it easy to use React components in combination with deck.gl views (e.g. to place a base map under a view, or add a label on top of a view), deck.gl can make such components automatically adjust as that view is added, removed or resized.

-`DeckGL` injects its child elements with the following props:

-* `x` - the left offset of the current view, in pixels
-* `y` - the top offset of the current view, in pixels
-* `width` - the width of the current view, in pixels
-* `height` - the height of the current view, in pixels
-* `viewState` - the view state of the current view
-* `viewport` - the `Viewport` instance of the current view

-If the element is a direct child of `DeckGL`, the current view is the default (first) view.
-If the element is nested under a `<View>` tag, the current view is the one corresponding to the containing View's `id` prop.

-Each element is wrapped in a DOM container that:
+Each child element of `DeckGL` is positioned inside a view.
+All children of a view is wrapped in a DOM container that:

-* is offset to be relative to the deck.gl view with the corresponding view id.
+* is offset to be relative to the deck.gl view that it corresponds to.
 * is resized to match the extent of the deck.gl view with the corresponding view id.
+* is hidden if the view id is missing from `DeckGL`'s `views` prop.

+The containing view of each element is determined as follows:

+- If the element is a direct child of `DeckGL`, it is positioned inside the default (first) view.
+- If the element is nested under a `<View id={id}>` tag, it is positioned inside the view corresponding to the `id` prop.

 #### Render callbacks